gravitational/teleport/rfd/0144-client-tools-updates.md

 Enrollment of clients in automatic updates will be enforced at the cluster level.

-The `cluster_autoupdate_config` resource will be updated to allow cluster administrators to turn client tools automatic updates `on` or `off`.
+The `autoupdate_config` resource will be updated to allow cluster administrators to turn client tools automatic updates `on` or `off`.
 A `autoupdate_version` resource will be added to allow cluster administrators to manage the version of tools pushed to clients.